 1-Contractor's Status In all matters relating to this Contract, the Contractor shall be acting as an independent contractor.
 Neither the Contractor nor its employees are the employees of UNOPS.
 The Contractor assumes all liabilities or obligations imposed by any law or regulation with respect to such employees.
 The Contractor shall not have the authority to create any obligation on behalf of UNOPS and shall not represent itself as an agent, employee or in any other capacity of UNOPS.
-The Contractor shall be responsible for the professional and technical competence of its employees, who shall be expected to respect local customs and conform to a high standard of moral and ethical conduct.
+The Contractor shall be expected to respect local customs and conform to a high standard of moral and ethical conduct.